Lacrymology/states/denyhosts/doc/pillar.rst

 Specifies the period of time between failed login attempts that, when exceeded will result in the failed count for this host to be reset to 0.
-This value applies to login attempts made to any invalid username (those that do not  appear in /etc/passwd)
+This value applies to login attempts made to any invalid username (those that do not  appear in /etc/passwd).

 denyhosts:reset_on_success
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 If this parameter is set to "yes" then the failed count for
-the respective ip address will be reset to 0 if the login is successful
+the respective ip address will be reset to 0 if the login is successful.

 denyhosts:sync
 ~~~~~~~~~~~~~~

-Enable Synchonization
+Enable Synchonization.

 denyhosts:sync:server
 ~~~~~~~~~~~~~~~~~~~~~

-Server for synchonization
+Server for synchonization.

 denyhosts:sync:interval
 ~~~~~~~~~~~~~~~~~~~~~~~

-The interval of time to perform synchronizations
+The interval of time to perform synchronizations.

 denyhosts:sync:upload
 ~~~~~~~~~~~~~~~~~~~~~

-Allow your DenyHosts daemon to transmit denied hosts
+Allow your DenyHosts daemon to transmit denied hosts.

 denyhosts:sync:download
 ~~~~~~~~~~~~~~~~~~~~~~~

-Allow your DenyHosts daemon to receive hosts that have been denied by others
+Allow your DenyHosts daemon to receive hosts that have been denied by others.

 denyhosts:sync:download_resiliency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The value specified for this option limits the downloaded data to
-resiliency period or greater
+resiliency period or greater.

 Additional details on many of these pillar are documented in
 ``denyhosts/config.jinja2``.